 - Provide an alert pop-up window with the location and description of the error (be sure that the pop-up window receives focus – for assistive technology)

 - Provide dynamic text-based error messages while the user enters data (be sure that dynamic messages receive immediate focus – for assistive technology)

 Need technical guidance?

 Technical guidance is available for implementing this Success Criterion at the Understanding Success Criterion 3.3.1 - Error Identification page.

 Additional Resources to help you:

-- Form data validation - MDN web docs moz://a
+- Form data validation - MDN Web Docs

 - How to Provide Accessible Error Identification - LEVEL Access

 - Usable and Accessible Form Validation and Error Recovery - WebAIM